azagniotov/stubby4j/README.md

 ### Change log

 ##### 2.0.19-SNAPSHOT
+* Record&Play is now more intelligent: when stubbed `request` was matched, its properties are used to construct HTTP request to the recordable source [ENHANCEMENT]
-* Added a fix around a problem in snakeYAML where it cannot parse escaped forward slashes in JSON [BUG]
+* Added a fix around a problem in snakeYAML (no support yet) where it cannot parse escaped forward slashes in JSON [BUG]
-* Loading status page was changing sequenced response counter ID [BUG]
+* Refreshing Admin status page was changing sequenced response counter ID [BUG]
 * Replaced hardcoded Unix new line character '\n' in YamlBuilderTest that caused the tests to fail on Windows [BUG]
 * Admin status page now shows what is the next sequenced response in the sequence queue [ENHANCEMENT]
+* Supporting HTTP requests with empty query params: `/uri?some_param=` or `/uri?some_param` [ENHANCEMENT]

 ##### 2.0.18
 * When `--data` file was just a relative filename without parent directory, NPE was thrown when Admin portal status page was loaded [BUG]